Ada Norris

 Dame Ada May Norris, DBE, CMG (née Bickford; 28 July 1901–10 July 1989) was an Australian women's rights activist and community worker.
 She founded the UNAA National Status of Women Network in 1974 and served as President of Australia's National Council of Women.
 In 1975 Norris headed the Australian International Women's Year Committee.

-Education
+Early life and family

-Ada May Bickford was educated at Melbourne High School and the University of Melbourne, where she graduated in 1924 (BA Dip.
+Norris was born Ada May Bickford in Greenbushes, Western Australia on 28 July 1901.
+Her parents were English born Alice Hannah Baggs, and Victorian born Herbert Allan Bickford.
+When Norris was young the family moved to Melbourne where she was educated at Birchip State, Melbourne High School and the University of Melbourne, where she graduated in 1924 (BA Dip.
 Ed.).

-Marriage
+In 1964 she enrolled again at the University of Melbourne, this time in Indonesian studies.

-In 1929, she married John Gerald Norris (1903-1990), a future Victoria Supreme Court jurist, later styled as Sir John Norris; they had two daughters, Rosemary (born 1933) and Jane (born 1938).
+On 6 July 1929, she married John Gerald Norris in Kew.
+John, a future Supreme Court of Victoria jurist, was later styled as Sir John Norris.
+They had two daughters, Rosemary (born 1933) and Jane (born 1938).